eda-ricercatore/admin-notes/skill-set/skill-set-7.md

 	- Exposure to Synthesis and Simulation tools
 + skill set:
 	- Senior Post-Silicon Validation Engineer
 	- The successful candidate will join, as a key member, a team of post-silicon validation engineers that work towards the productization of high-performance FPGAs in 7nm and below.
-Responsibilities include:

-Work with leading-edge protocols, including PCIe Gen5, 400Gbps Ethernet, die-to-die communications and high-speed external memory interfaces such as GDDR6, HBM and DDR5
+	- Work with leading-edge protocols, including PCIe Gen5, 400Gbps Ethernet, die-to-die communications and high-speed external memory interfaces such as GDDR6, HBM and DDR5
+	- Drive the bring-up, hardware validation and debug of new FPGA products
+	- Execute detailed test plans based on specifications, outlining validation experiments and procedures
+	- Selection, acquisition and set-up of required test equipment and software, leveraging automation wherever possible
+	- Analyze results and measurements, develop visualizations to assist in deeper understanding of data
+	- Collaborate with hardware and software teams to resolve hardware issues and optimize results
+	- Collaborate with the operations team to optimize parametric yield from high volume ATE tests
+	- MS in Electrical/Computer Engineering with 4+ Years of experience in digital design/verification and/or post-silicon validation
+	- Proficiency in scripting languages such as Python, Perl and TCL
+	- Proficiency in tools and methods for data collection and organization
+	- Familiarity with high-end serial protocols (e.g., PCIe Gen3/4/5 and 100/200/400Gbps Ethernet)
+	- Familiarity with high speed external memory interfaces (e.g., DDR4/5 memory protocols)
+	- Familiarity with PLLs and I/O standards
+	- Familiarity with test and measurement equipment:
+		* High-bandwidth Oscilloscopes
+		* BERTs
+		* Serial and memory protocol analyzers and exercisers
+	- Familiarity with signal and power integrity aspects of high speed interfaces, packages, and PCBs a plus
+	- Experience with FPGA design and implementation is desirable
+	- Excellent debugging skills
+	- Excellent verbal and written communication skills
++ skill set:
+	- Staff Post-Silicon Validation Engineer
+	- The successful candidate will lead a team of post-silicon validation engineers towards the productization of high-performance FPGAs in 7nm and below.
+His or her responsibilities will include the following:

+Working with leading-edge protocols, including PCIe Gen5, 400Gbps Ethernet, die-to-die communications and high-speed external memory interfaces like GDDR6, HBM and DDR5
-Drive the bring-up, hardware validation and debug of new FPGA products Execute detailed test plans based on specifications, outlining validation experiments and procedures Selection, acquisition and set-up of required test equipment and software, leveraging automation wherever possible Analyze results and measurements, develop visualizations to assist in deeper understanding of data Collaborate with hardware and software teams to resolve hardware issues and optimize results Collaborate with the operations team to optimize parametric yield from high volume ATE tests Skills and Qualifications:
+Driving the bring-up, hardware validation and debug of new FPGA products; tracking the bringup and validation schedules through to completion
+Owning the generation and maintenance of detailed test plans based on specifications, outlining validation experiments and procedures
+Selection, acquisition and set-up of required test equipment and software, leveraging automation wherever possible Analyzing results and measurements, developing visualizations to assist in deeper understanding of data Collaborating with hardware and software teams to resolve hardware issues and optimize results Collaborating with the operations team to optimize parametric yield from high volume ATE tests Mentoring and guiding junior engineers
+Skills and Qualifications
-MS in Electrical/Computer Engineering with 4+ Years of experience in digital design/verification and/or post-silicon validation
-Proficiency in scripting languages such as Python, Perl and TCL Proficiency in tools and methods for data collection and organization Familiarity with high-end serial protocols (e.g., PCIe Gen3/4/5 and 100/200/400Gbps Ethernet) Familiarity with high speed external memory interfaces (e.g., DDR4/5 memory protocols) Familiarity with PLLs and I/O standards
+MS in Electrical/Computer Engineering with 8+ Years of experience in post-silicon validation Proficiency in scripting languages such as Python, Perl and TCL Proficiency in tools and methods for data collection and organization Expertise in high-end serial protocols like PCIe Gen3/4/5 and 100/200/400Gbps Ethernet, high speed external memory interfaces, memory protocols like DDR4/5 and PLLs and IO standards
-Familiarity with test and measurement equipment:
+Familiarity with test and measurement equipment – high-bandwidth Oscilloscopes, BERTs, serial and memory protocol analyzers and exercisers
-High-bandwidth Oscilloscopes
-BERTs
-Serial and memory protocol analyzers and exercisers Familiarity with signal and power integrity aspects of high speed interfaces, packages, and PCBs a plus Experience with FPGA design and implementation is desirable Excellent debugging skills
+Familiarity with signal integrity and power integrity aspects of high speed interfaces, packages, PCBs and measurement equipment is a plus
+Experience with FPGA design and implementation is desirable Excellent debugging skills
 Excellent verbal and written communication skills
-+ skill set:
-	- BLAH.

 + skill set:
 	- BLAH.
 + skill set: